TheSilvered/nest/README.md

 Execute `make all` to compile the main interpreter and all the libraries.
 Execute `make` to compile only the main iterpreter.
 Execute `make debug` for a fast compilation of the main interpreter.
-Execute `make libs` for a fast compilation of the libraries.
+Execute `make all-debug` for a fast compilation of the main interpreter and all the libraries.
 Execute `make clean` to remove the previously compiled programs.